Email marketing is still one of the most effective ways to reach and engage customers.

-According to a study by the email service provider, GetResponse, email marketing yields an average ROI of 4,300%, making it one of the most profitable digital marketing channels businesses can use today.
+A study by the renowned email service provider, GetResponse, revealed that email marketing generates an astounding average ROI of 4,300%.
+This makes it one of the most lucrative digital marketing channels available to businesses today.

 The 3 Types of Emails Used in Business

-The three types of emails used for marketing are transactional emails, relational emails, and promotional emails.
-From time to time, email marketers will use these email templates to build the best email campaign.
+The trio of email types employed for marketing purposes includes transactional emails, relational emails, and promotional emails.
+Email marketers frequently utilize these templates to craft highly effective email campaigns.

 Transactional Emails

-A transactional email is an email that is automatically sent to a customer after they have completed a specific action, such as making a purchase or subscribing to a service.
+A transactional email is an automated message sent to a customer after completing a particular action, like purchasing or signing up for a service.

-These emails confirm the customer’s action, provide information about their order, or deliver receipts.
+Such emails serve to acknowledge the customer’s action, supply details about their order, or furnish receipts.

 Examples of transactional emails: